hashcloak/noir_rsa_bench/README.md

 On the one hand, the number of gates is measured using the `bb gates` command.
 On the other hand, the timing measures are taken using the `hyperfine` command line tool which takes the average of ten executions of the proving and verification commands.
 These averages are the ones reported in the results presented here.

+The benchmarks were executed using a laptop with Intel(R) Core(TM) i7-13700H CPU and 32 GB of RAM.

 ## Results

 The results for the verification of one signature are the following: